-Roles and responsibilities relating to ED&I are set out in the next page.
+Roles and responsibilities relating to ED&I are set out below:

-Authority / Function Overview of Role The Board Sets the ED&I strategy and approves the ED&I Policy Chair of the Board is SMF responsible for Culture of the Board NRC Supports the Board by recommending a EED&I strategy and endorsing the ED&I Policy EXCO Helps the Board to define, and champion, the target culture and EED&I both in their own function and across the firm Endorses the ED&I Policy Oversees Cultural Journey work BRC Endorses Sustainability Risk Appetite and Monitor ED&I risk appetite CEO SMF holder responsible for culture HR Leads Cultural Journey and implementation of ED&I strategy Line Managers Implement target culture, including ED&I, in department All employees Strive to act in line with the target culture including values, behaviours and ED&I Internal Audit Review adherence to this policy in line with internal audit program
+Authority / Function Overview of the role The Board Sets the ED&I strategy and approves the D&I Policy.
+Chair of the Board is SMF responsible for Culture of the Board NRC Supports the Board by recommending a ED&I strategy and endorsing the D&I Policy EXCO Helps the Board to define, and champion, the target culture and ED&I both in their own function and across the firm Endorses the D&I Policy Oversees Cultural Journey work BRC Endorses Sustainability Risk Appetite and Monitor ED&I risk appetite CEO SMF holder responsible for culture HR Leads Cultural Journey and implementation of D&I strategy Line Managers Implement target culture, including D&I, in department All employees Strive to act in line with the target culture including values, behaviours and ED&I. Speak up when they witness discrimination or harassment Internal Audit Review adherence to this policy in line with internal audit program